 Once the download is completed, run the following command to install Open Visual Traceroute:

-Once installed, next you can start Open Visual Traceroute by searching for it Unity Dash.
+Once installed, next you can start Open Visual Traceroute by searching for it in Unity Dash.
 If the app icon doesn’t show up, try logging out and logging back in.

 Congratulations!
 You have successfully installed an open visual traceroute.
 Thanks for using this tutorial for installing an Open visual traceroute in Ubuntu 16.04 Xenial Xerus systems.
 For additional help or useful information, we recommend you to check the official Open Visual Traceroute website.